 - Safely whitens teeth with brushing by removing surface stains

-- 1-liter of anticavity mouthwash in fresh mint flavor to improve oral health by helping to prevent...
+- 1-liter of Listerine Fluoride Anticavity Mouthwash in fresh mint flavor to improve oral health by helping...

-- Fluoride-rich mouthwash offers six benefits in one to kill germs that cause bad breath, strengthen teeth,...
+- Fluoride-rich mouthwash offers six dental hygiene benefits in one oral rinse to kill germs that cause bad...

 How We Chose the Best Mouthwash